Articles about the future of classic keyboards, membrane keypads and silicone keypads

 In the public space or local transport, as well as in industrial machine controls continue to play vandalism-proof input buttons a role that ensures precise and reliable operation, as well as quick traceability.
 The buttons often take on the function of a pure command transmitter, so that signals such as start and stop or forward and reverse movement are clearly communicated.
 With engraved or printed lenses, colored Satus LEDs and various housing colors, pushbuttons can also be given an individual look.
 Multicolored lighting even allows multicolored status indications to be displayed.

-The buttons are made of robust plastic or metal and built directly into a front panel and a housing.
-Appropriate seals give them a protection class of up to IP68 / IP69K.
+The buttons are made of robust plastic or metal and installed directly into a front panel and a housing.
+Appropriate seals ensure a Protection class up to IP68 / IP69K.
 The service life of up to 1 million cycles also makes the buttons very reliable.
-Offer a longer service life Piezo button, which are made of metal.
+A longer service life is offered by Piezo button, which are made of metal.

 By eliminating a mechanical stroke, wear and contamination are almost eliminated.
 Service life of over 50 million cycles make them very reliable and virtually maintenance-free.
 They are used in areas where damage from vandalism is to be expected or where they are exposed to heavy environmental stress.